-I have lived in Knox County, Tennessee, with my family for almost seventeen (17) years beginning on July 14, 2008.
+I have lived in Knox County, Tennessee, with my wife and three children for almost fourteen (14) years beginning on July 14, 2008.

 15. State the county in which you are registered to vote.

 I am registered to vote in Knox County, Tennessee.